PaulMatencio/moses/README.md

 ## Subpage

-Specific tiff, png , pdf image and the metatadat of a page.
+Subpage is a range of bytes of the object taht contains images such tiff,png and optionally pdf and video.
 Example of subpage : Tiff, Png

 	TiffOffset    struct {
 		Start int `json:"start"`